 - View All

-This paper presents the model-based tampering (MBT) methodology to address performance degradation in complex nonlinear processes.
-MBT involves characterizing the dynamics of a process through experiments to derive nonlinear stochastic differential equation (n-SDE) models that can accurately and compactly represent a process, and using these models to dynamically compensate for the effects of process degradation on the performance.
-This research has yielded a new method to derive n-SDE models of complex processes through a signal-based reconstruction of Fokker-Planck equations.
-MBT was applied to control surface finish during cylindrical grinding of shafts of air bearings used in aircraft environmental control systems (ECS) - a core competency of Honeywell.
-It has been shown that n-SDE models help capture patterns in process outputs that cannot be captured using any simpler models, and that MBT reduces the surface finish variation by 62% over the current industry practice.
+This paper presents the Model Based Tampering (MBT) methodology to address performance degradation in complex nonlinear processes.
+MBT involves characterizing the dynamics of a process through experiments to derive Nonlinear Stochastic Differential Equation (n-SDE) models that can accurately and compactly represent a process, and using these models to dynamically compensate for the effects of process degradation on the performance.
+This research has yielded a new method to derive n-SDE models of complex processes through a signal-based reconstruction of Fokker-Plank equations.
+MBT was applied to control surface finish during cylindrical grinding of shafts of Air Bearings used in aircraft Environmental Control Systems (ECS) - a core competency of Honeywell- We have proved that the n-SDE models help capture patterns in process outputs that cannot be captured using any simpler models, and that MBT reduces the surface finish variation by 62% over the current industry practice.

 author list (cited authors)